MGavranovic/orderfy/README.md

 ## Development server

+Plеасе, clone the project using this link > https://github.com/MGavranovic/orderfy.git with command `git clone https://github.com/MGavranovic/orderfy.git`.

+After cloning the project, run `npm install`, and you should be all set 😁.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 You can also run the project using `npm start` command.